 What to Do if You Cannot Pay Your Mortgage

-When you reach out to your lender, ask them for advice on what you can do if you come out short on funds.
-Some lenders might offer you some options, such as postponing the payment, a repayment holiday, or extending your mortgage term so that you can pay off smaller amounts for a more extended period.
+Reach out to your lender.
+If you are struggling with mortgage problems, it is always best to talk to your lender.
+Let them know that you are doing your best to work out your mortgage payments and ask them for advice on what you can do if you come out short on funds.
+Some lenders might offer you options, such as postponing the payment, a repayment holiday, or extending your mortgage term so that you can pay off smaller amounts over an extended period.

 What is a Repayment Holiday?

 This is an agreement between you and the lender that allows you to reduce your monthly mortgage payment or temporarily stop the payments.
-It typically lasts for a couple of months, and then you will have to pay monthly again after the agreed amount of time has passed.
+It typically lasts for a couple of months, after which your monthly mortgage payments will resume.

 Get Financial Advice from Mortgage Advisors

 You don’t have to do it alone.
-A mortgage advisor can help you come up with a plan.
-There is a range of advisors available in the UK, such as mortgage advisors and mortgage brokers.
-Here are some websites you can use to find an advisor.
+A mortgage advisor can help you come up with a mortgage repayment plan.
+Here are some websites you can use to find an advisor:

-- Financial Services Register – Financial service activities are authorised by the Financial Conduct Authority.
+- Financial Services Register– Financial service activities are authorised by the Financial Conduct Authority.
 On this website, you can check if your advisor is registered.
-It is important to check this information because there could be scammers trying to get your information by pretending to be a legitimate firm or advising company.
+It is important to check this information because scammers could try to get your information by pretending to be a legitimate firm or advising company.

 - Personal Finance Society – This service allows you to search for an advisor near you.
-You can use the refine search engine to narrow the search if you are looking for a specific reason such as mortgages.
+You can use the refine search engine to narrow the inquiry to mortgage advisors.

-- CherryFind – This service provides advisors who specialize in mortgage brokers, IFAs, and GI advisors.
+- CherryFind – This service provides advisors who specialise as mortgage brokers, independent financial advisors (IFAs), and general insurance (GI) advisors.

-- Unbiased – Unbiased offers advisors such as financial advisors, mortgage brokers, and accountants or bookkeepers.
+- Unbiased – Unbiased lists advisors such as financial advisors, mortgage brokers, and accountants or bookkeepers.